 If you decided not to buy “non-native” hard drive, at first you must ask the seller: who provides the warranty?
 It is the fact, that many stores do not provide a guarantee on the hard disks, referring to the manufacturer’s warranty.
 But there is a subtle point: for example, some models of Seagate warranty period starts from the date of production.
 So do not exclude the situation that you can purchase a brand new drive, which is over the manufacturer warranty.

 Before purchasing, you can check the warranty of specific instances on the manufacturers’ websites:

 - Western Digital: http://support.wdc.com/Warranty/warrantyStatus.aspx?lang=en

 - Hitachi: https://www.hgst.com/portal/site/en/support/warranty

-When choosing a hard drive, at first you need to start from the tasks to be performed by the server:
+When choosing a hard drive, at first you need to pay attention to the tasks that are going to be performed by the server:

-- If you do not need high-speed access and reliable data storage, and the number of discs will not exceed 4, we strongly recommend you choose the SATA RAID Edition drives.
-This is a great choice for low-cost entry-level servers, that serving a small number of users.
+- In case you don’t need a high-speed access and reliable data storage, and the number of discs will not exceed 4, we strongly recommend you choose the SATA RAID Edition drives.
+This is a great choice for low-cost entry-level servers, that serving a small number of users;

-- If the server hold the database or the number of disks in the array will be 5 or more, it is better to choose SAS NL.
-Oftenly, these discs are placed in servers, that is used in medium-sized companies: under the accounting system, CMS, corporate repositories.
+- If the server holds the database or the number of disks in the array will be 5 or more, it is better to choose SAS NL.
+Often, these discs are placed in servers that are used in medium-sized companies: under the accounting system, CMS, corporate repositories;

-- If you need maximum performance and/or reliability of data storage, for example, in the processing of financial transactions, your best choice is SAS Enterprise drives.
-It supports for high-servers with a large number of users as well as for systems, which is operating with the most important data.
+- If you need the maximum performance and/or reliability of data storage (for example, in the processing of financial transactions), your best choice is SAS Enterprise drives.
+It’s good for high-servers with a large number of users as well as for systems, which are operating with the most important data;